thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ---
 layout: docwithnav-mqtt-broker
 title: Cluster setup using AWS infrastructure
-description: ThingsBoard MQTT Broker microservices setup with Kubernetes in AWS EKS
+description: TBMQ microservices setup with Kubernetes in AWS EKS

 ---

 * TOC
 {:toc}

-This guide will help you to set up ThingsBoard MQTT Broker in AWS EKS.
+This guide will help you to set up TBMQ in AWS EKS.

 ## Prerequisites

 {% include templates/install/aws/eks-prerequisites.md %}

-### Pull ThingsBoard MQTT Broker image from docker hub
+### Pull TBMQ image from docker hub

 Run the following command to verify that you can pull the image from the Docker hub.